 Now you can taste the result of their hard work across the brewery’s distribution footprint this month.
 This beer is adjunct hope in dark beer form, in and increasingly muddy, sludgy world of pastry beers.
 2020 is tasting good already.

 PIC: Beer Street Journal

-NoDa Captain Peanut Butter’s Chocolate Revenge debuts next week, part of the brewery’s 5th anniversary celebration.
+NoDa Captain Peanut Butter’s Chocolate Revenge returns to the brewery’s lineup again on January 25th.

 A big, malty and smooth Imperial Porter brewed with a massive load of cocoa nibs to give dark chocolate notes and roasted peanut butter to add a rich twist to this imposing dark beer.

-NoDa Captain Peanut Butter’s Chocolate Revenge is a taproom only release, in 16 ounce cans on October 25th.
+NoDa Captain Peanut Butter’s Chocolate Revenge is a taproom-only release, in 16-ounce cans on January 25th at 2 pm.

 Trillium Peanut Butter PM Dawn is now on sale at the brewery in Boston.